 The data USB (black) connects to the computer so that the pen can be recognised.
-The red power USB goes to the power outlet.
-If your USB port provides sufficient power to the black USB, you may not need to use the red power USB or wall charger.
+The red USB connector is for additional power source to the pen display.
 The USB type-C is the only cable that's connected to the pen display.
 The whole setup is quite clean.

 You may not need the USB extension cable if the HDMI and data cable is long enough.